reddiky/makefetchhappen/README.md

  - Make sure your computer has `npm`, if your computer does not have this, please go to the github repo for [nvm](https://github.com/nvm-sh/nvm) and install this package manager.
  - Next, you will need to make sure you have `yarn` installed.
 The yarn [website](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) will get that process started for you.
  - Next, you will need to clone this project locally
- - Finally, you will need to run `npm install` to download the needed packages
+ - Finally, you will need to run `npm install` to download the needed packages in both the main `makefetchhappen` directory and in the FE directory `./src/frontend`

 ### Running locally
    First run `yarn start:dev:api` followed by `yarn start:dev:fe` in a new tab, both commands under the main directory, `makefetchhappen`.